Shaligram: History

 Historically, the use of shaligrama shilas in worship can be traced to the time of Adi Shankara through the latter's works.
-Specifically, his commentary to the verse 1.6.1 in Taittiriya Upanishad, and his commentary to the verse 1.3.14 of the Brahma Sutras, suggest that the use of shaligrama shila in the worship of Vishnu has been a well-known Hindu practice.
-A good number of false shaligrama shilas, too, remain in circulation.
+Specifically, his commentaries to the verses 1.6.1 in Taittiriya Upanishad and 1.3.14 of the Brahma Sutras suggest that the use of shaligrama shila in the worship of Vishnu has been a well-known Hindu practice.
+A good number of fake shaligrama shilas, too, remain in circulation.

+The statue of Narasimha in Guru Narasimha Temple, Saligrama is said to be entirely made of saligrama, and is said to be swayambhu (not carved by anyone, but occurred naturally).
+This seems to be the earliest mention of Saligrama as this temple was constructed prior to the birth of Adi Shankara.

-The statue of Vishnu in the Padmanabhaswamy Temple of Thiruvananthapuram and Badrinath Temple of Garhwal region, and that of Krishna in Krishna Matha of Udupi and Radha Raman Temple of Vrindavana are also believed to be made from shaligrama shilas.
+Idols of Vishnu in the Padmanabhaswamy Temple of Thiruvananthapuram and Badrinath Temple of Garhwal region, and those of Krishna in Krishna Matha of Udupi and Radha Raman Temple of Vrindavana are also believed to be made from shaligrama shilas.